What is ETIAS Italy?

-The EU expects to launch the ETIAS system in 2021 and travelers who wish to visit the country as of this year will need to obtain an ETIAS authorization.
+The EU expects to launch the ETIAS system in late 2022 and travelers who wish to visit the country as of this year will need to obtain an ETIAS authorization.
 To travel to Italy with the ETIAS visa waiver, a foreign visitor will need to meet the ETIAS Italy requirements and have:

 - a valid passport

 Travel to Italy with the ETIAS visa waiver will not change.
 The only difference is that eligible citizens will need to complete their ETIAS application prior to their trip.
 In order to complete ETIAS, the applicant will need to provide their personal details, passport information, travel plans as well as answer health and security questions.Application Form